sebbernery/haxe-phaser3-generator/README.md

 # Haxe bindings generator for Phaser 3

 This Python script generates Haxe bindings for Phaser 3.X.
-Please note that bindings generated contains errors.
+Please note that bindings generated can contains errors.
 It's highly recommanded to understand how bindings works to use that.
 If you have a compilation error (function call mismatch for example), check if it's not a bad definition in the bindings.

 The script contains multiple hacks for very specific situations.
 There is probably other issues.